Elizabeth Martinez (librarian)

-Elizabeth Martinez (born April 14, 1948) is a librarian whose career has focused on bringing diversity, multiculturalism and equality to public libraries and information policy.
+Elizabeth Martinez (born April 14, 1948) is an American librarian whose career has focused on bringing diversity, multiculturalism and equality to public libraries and information policy.
 In 1966 she was the first Mexican American librarian to serve in the state of California.
 Martinez has served as a library administrator, professor, executive director of the American Library Association, and other roles throughout her career.

 Education

 Martinez began her studies at the University of Southern California, Los Angeles where she obtained a B.A. in Latin American studies in 1965.
 While there, she took a children's literature course for the English requirement, but finding a lack of representation for indigenous people and cultures from around the world in the course she began contemplating how literature from non-European nations can be better disseminated to the masses.
 In 1966 Martinez received her Master of Arts in Library Science degree from the University of California.
 She later continued her education by receiving a certificate of management from USC in 1978 and an executive management program certificate from the University of California, Irvine in 1986.